 What indexed means

 An indexed page is a page Google has actually stored in its index and can show in search results.
-This is the part people usually mean when they say, "Google can't find my page," but it is only the final checkpoint.
+When people say, "Google can't find my page," they usually mean this final checkpoint.

-- Near-duplicate pages: Ten location pages with swapped city names and no real local value may look indexable but not worth indexing.
+- Near-duplicate pages: Ten location pages with swapped city names may be treated as duplicates rather than distinct canonical pages.

-- Weak internal links: If no important page links to it, Google may treat the page as low priority.
+- Weak internal links: If no relevant page links to it, the URL has less discovery and site context.

 - Orphaned URLs: A URL listed in a sitemap but not linked from the site has discovery help, but little internal context.